Brexit frequently asked questions

 - A full import declaration will be required.

-- All goods will have to be included regardless of value, a change from the current requirements where only goods above £135 need a declaration.
+- All goods will have to be included regardless of value.

-- Customs import duties will have to be paid on all items.
-Temporary rates of customs duties will apply on many goods in a no-deal situation.
+- Customs import duties will have to be paid on items that are subject to a tariff rate.

 - No goods will be released from customs controls until an import declaration has been submitted, however it will be possible to submit the declaration before the goods arrive in Jersey.

-- For certain goods, safety and security declarations will be required for goods entering from the EU.
+- Safety and security declarations will be required for goods exported to the EU.

 For more information visit Trading with the UK & EU